An explicit algorithm for the Higman Embedding Theorem: Preliminary notation, constructions and references

 Higman uses the Kleene characterization of recursively enumerable subsets of the set of non-negative integers $\mathbb N_0$, as subsets that can be obtained as images of partial recursive functions on $\mathbb N_0$, i.e., of functions that can be built from the \textit{zero}, \textit{successor} and \textit{projections} functions by means of \textit{composition} $\circ$, \textit{primitive recursion} $\rho$ and \textit{minimization} $\mu$ operations, see \cite{Davis, Rogers, Boolos Burgess Jeffrey} for background information.
 A newer popular term for recursive is \textit{computable}, but we stay closer to Higman's traditional notation here.

 Since the G{\" o}del numbering can be used ``to code'' the elements of an \textit{arbitrary} effectively enumerable set $\E$ by means of integers from $\mathbb N_0 \!=\! \{0,1,2,\ldots\}$, the subsets of such a set $\E$ can also be ``coded'' by subsets of $\mathbb N_0$, and hence, the notion of recursive enumeration is generalized for such subsets of $\E$ also.
 In particular, if a group $G = \langle\, X \mathrel{|} R \,\rangle$ is given by some effectively enumerable generators $X$, then in the free group $F=\langle\, X \rangle$ on the alphabet $X$ the set of \textit{all} words apparently is effectively enumerable, and if the set of relations $R$ is recursively enumerable inside it in the above sense, then $G$ is called a \textit{recursive} group.
-There are other definitions of recursive groups -- the condition about recursively enumerable set $R$ could well be replaced by the condition that $R$ is a \textit{recursive} set (i.e., $R$ and $F\backslash R$ are \textit{both} recursively enumerable), see p.~88 in \cite{Lyndon Schupp}.
-The words in $R$ can even be chosen to be \textit{positive} only, see p.~451 in \cite{Rotman}.
+There are other definitions of recursive groups -- the condition about recursively enumerable set $R$ could well be replaced by the condition that $R$ is a \textit{recursive} set (i.e., $R$ and $F\backslash R$ are \textit{both} recursively enumerable), see page 88 in \cite{Lyndon Schupp}.
+The words in $R$ can even be chosen to be \textit{positive} only, see page 451 in \cite{Rotman}.

 To make it clear what we mean under \textit{``explicit''} in Algorithm~\ref{AL Algorithm for explicit embedding of a recursive group}, let us agree to say that a group is given \textit{explicitly}, if its generators and defining relations are listed (effectively enumerated) explicitly; this has especially simple meaning if they are just finitely many.
 Moreover, in the proofs below such groups are going to be constructed from some explicitly known subgroups via certain free constructions.
-Under an \textit{explicit} embedding $\varphi : G \to H$ we understand an embedding for which the images of all generators of $G$ under $\varphi$ are written as some explicit words via the generators of $H$.
-The explicit embedding and constructive embedding are used as synonyms here.
-Although the term ``constructive'' is used in the literature often, we do not want to limit ourselves exclusively to that term just to avoid uncomfortable wording of sort ``constructive construction''.
+Under an \textit{explicit} embedding $\varphi : G \to H$ we understand an embedding for which the images of all generators of $G$ under $\varphi$ are directly written as some words via the generators of $H$.